Rickback68/art_bistro/READme.md

 The footer section provides essential information like opening hours, contact details, and location, enabling users to get in touch or visit Art Bistro easily.
 Users can find relevant information quickly, enhancing their overall experience and engagement with the restaurant.
 - Featured on all five pages
 - Consists of four sections:
+- User stories covered: 7

 Hours